 Upon his release, John moved to Boulder, Colorado.

 Carla was born and raised in Rio de Janeiro, Brazil.
-After a series of failed attempts at finding happiness and fulfillment in different careers, in 1998 she came to Boulder, Colorado, where she met John.
+After a series of failed attempts at finding happiness and fulfillment in different careers, in 1997 she came to the United States, to attend a retreat with Gangaji.
+During her first retreat, she had an experience of awakening.
+She went back to Rio for a few months and then came back, this time to Boulder, Colorado.
+In Boulder, Carla met John.
 She went back to Brazil, and a few months later, she came back to the US, this time to California, where she ran into John again.
 He was working at the Gangaji Foundation, where Carla was a volunteer.
+After a year and a half of spiritual awakening, everything fell apart, and she felt completely lost.
+She started looking for a way to gain back the experience of the oneness of all being.
+This effort led her to look at herself, which brought her to true freedom.

 Since 1999, John meets with people from all walks of life to speak about the fear of life, which is what spoils human life, how that comes to pass, what gives rise to it in the first place, how it manifests in the life in general, and what every person can do to be free of it once and for all.
 In these meetings, John speaks from his experience, listens to reports, and answers questions.